iatoolkit/iatoolkit/docs/deployment_guide.md

 pandas
 boto3
 ```
 ## 3.2 app.py (Application Entry Point)

 This file is responsible for creating the Flask application.
-It imports and registers only the companies that should be active in this specific deployment.
+It imports and registers only the companies that should be active in this
+specific deployment.
+It's also the perfect place to initialize production-only services
+like Application Performance Monitoring (APM).
 ```python
 # app.py